MustafaJafar/python-courses-work/coursework/44_kuka_control_panel/README.markdown

 ## This is a collage project for Topic : Industrial Manipulators
     This topic was covered in the 4th academic year under subject: "Industrial Manipulators & Mobile Robots"

-# Kuka Python Control Panal
+# Kuka Python Control Panel
     Objective :
        1.Connect Vrep Simulator to a python script 2.python GUI to control Kuka's 7 joints each has rotation range -180 to 180 degrees